Android-at-The-Library/Animation-Superpowers/README.md

 This animation will move the object to the specified coordinate.

-Change the three nubers in the `bob.animate...` line to adjust the final x and y coordinates, as well as the animation's duration (in milliseconds, so `1000` will be one second).
+Change the three numbers in the `bob.animate...` line to adjust the final x and y coordinates, as well as the animation's duration (in milliseconds, so `1000` will be one second).

 Step 2)